hvesalai/emacs-sbt-mode/README.md

 ### Grepping code

-A special version of the *rgrep* command is available in sbt-mode.
+A special version of the *rgrep* command is available with sbt-mode.
 Use **M-x** *sbt-grep* to grep files in the sbt project.
 The command mimics rgrep, so see **C-h f** *rgrep* for help.